Mary Lambert (singer): 2014–2019: Heart On My Sleeve and Grief Creature

 For the 56th Annual Grammy Awards, Lambert was nominated for two awards, one for Song of the Year for "Same Love" and the other for Album of the Year for The Heist as a featured artist.
 On January 26, 2014, she performed "Same Love" alongside Macklemore and Ryan Lewis at the 56th Annual Grammy Awards.
 During their performance Queen Latifah read marriage vows from 33 couples on stage.
 Then Madonna came on stage and began singing with Lambert.
 After the performances, Lambert's debut single "She Keeps Me Warm" started gaining more airplay and selling more copies.
 Radio play of "She Keeps Me Warm" increased by 24% in 2014.

 On February 9, 2014, Lambert announced on her official website that she was filming a video for "Body Love".

 On March 17, 2014, she announced on her website that she would be touring with Gavin DeGraw and Matt Nathanson.
 Eric Rosse is producing Lambert's debut album.

 A music video for Lambert's "Body Love" Part 1 and 2 was released on April 22, 2014.
 As of May 8, the video has received over 220 thousand views on VEVO.

 In 2014, Lambert was included as part of The Advocates annual "40 under 40" list.
 In December 2014, she took part in a United Nations panel promoting diversity in families.

 In October 2014, Lambert's debut album Heart on My Sleeve was released and included the hit "Secrets" which peaked at number one on the U.S. Dance chart.

 She is working on her new album.
 In July 2016, she released a single titled "Hang Out With You" and a music video for the song.
 She is a featured artist on the single "Hands", a tribute to the victims of the Orlando nightclub shooting.

 In 2016, she performed as a guest vocalist on Superfruit's cover of Katy Perry's "Rise".

 In 2018, she published her second collection of poetry, Shame Is an Ocean I Swim Across.

 In December 2019, she and her partner started a podcast, The Manic Episodes.

 2021–present: Arlo the Alligator Boy and I Heart Arlo

-In April 2021, Lambert made her acting debut in the animated musical film Arlo the Alligator Boy as a tall and lonely human girl named Bertie.
-She is also reprising the role in its upcoming follow-up series I ♥ Arlo.
+In April 2021, Lambert made her acting debut in the animated musical film Arlo the Alligator Boy as a giantess named Bertie.
+She reprises the role in its follow-up series I ♥ Arlo.